 The health care quality measures in the SAQ were taken from the health plan version of CAHPS®, an AHRQ-sponsored family of survey instruments designed to measure quality of care from the consumer's perspective.
+In 2008, ADNECP53 and ADPRRE42 were replaced by ADEGMC42 and ADSPRF42, respectively.
+ADNECP53 and ADPRRE42 asked how difficult it was to get care.
+The new variables indicate how easy it was to get care.
 All of the variables refer to events experienced in the last 12 months and were asked of adults age 18 and older.
 The variables included from the CAHPS® are:

-ADILCR42 - Had an illness, injury or condition needing care right away from a clinic, emergency room or doctor's office ADILWW42 - If ADILCR42 = 1, how often got care for an illness, injury or condition as soon as wanted ADRTCR42 - Any appointment was made to see a doctor or other health provider for health care ADRTWW42 - If ADRTCR42 = 1, how often got an appointment for health care as soon as wanted ADAPPT42 - Number of times went to doctor's office or clinic to get care ADNDCR42 - If ADAPPT42 > 0, whether you or a doctor believed you needed any care, tests, or treatment ADNECP42 - If ADAPPT42 > 0 and ADNDCR42= 1, how much of a problem it was to get care, tests or treatment you or a doctor believed necessary ADLIST42 - If ADAPPT42 > 0, how often health providers listened carefully to you ADEXPL42 - If ADAPPT42 > 0, how often health providers explained things so you understood ADRESP42 - If ADAPPT42 > 0, how often providers showed respect for what you had to say ADPRTM42 - If ADAPPT42 > 0, how often health providers spent enough time with you ADHECR42 - If ADAPPT42 > 0, rating of healthcare from all doctors and other health providers, from 0 (worst health care possible) to 10 (best health care possible)
+- ADILCR42 Had an illness, injury or condition needing care right away from a clinic, emergency room or doctor's office - ADILWW42 If ADILCR42 = 1, how often got care right away - ADRTCR42 Any appointment was made with a doctor or clinic for health care - ADRTWW42 If ADRTCR42 = 1, how often got an appointment for health care as soon as he or she thought it was needed - ADAPPT42 Number of times went to doctor's office or clinic to get care

+- ADNDCR42 If ADAPPT42 > 0, whether you or a doctor believed you needed any care, tests, or treatment - ADEGMC42 If ADAPPT42 > 0 and ADNDCR42= 1, how often it was easy to get care, tests or treatment you or a doctor believed necessary - ADLIST42 If ADAPPT42 > 0, how often health providers listened carefully to you - ADEXPL42 If ADAPPT42 > 0, how often health providers explained things in a way that was easy to understand - ADRESP42 If ADAPPT42 > 0, how often providers showed respect for what you had to say - ADPRTM42 If ADAPPT42 > 0, how often health providers spent enough time with you - ADHECR42 If ADAPPT42 > 0, rating of healthcare from all doctors and other health providers, from 0 (worst health care possible) to 10 (best health care possible)